RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 # Technical Guidance for Vulnerability Scanning Vendors

 ## Introduction
-The following sections in this article will cover the basic principles for how scanning vendors should use Red Hat security data to accurately report on vulnerabilities, specifically for Red Hat containers images.
+This article covers the basic principles for how scanning vendors should use Red Hat security data to accurately report on vulnerabilities, specifically for Red Hat containers images.

 ### Process Overview
 Red Hat security data reports vulnerability information per product and component combination.
 In order to accurately report vulnerability information against Red Hat products using CSAF advisories and VEX data, vendors should follow these process steps:

-1. **Component Identification:** Determine what components are included in the scanned container, including information about the container itself.
+1. **Component Identification:** Determine what components are included in the scanned container, including information about the container itself and represent them using purls.
-2. **Product Identification:** Determine what product the components are correlated to using container metadata.
+2. **Product Identification:** Determine what product the components are correlated to using container metadata using repositories and represent them with CPEs.
-3. **Product and Component Matching:** Using the information gathered in steps 1 & 2, vendors will identify components using purls, products using CPEs and product/component pairs using unique product IDs.
+3. **Product and Component Matching:** Identify product/component pairs with product IDs by matching components to purls and products to CPEs.
-4. **Determine Vulnerability Information:** Vulnerability information such as severity, affectedness information and any available security fixes, can be determined using the product IDs that represent each product/component pair.
+4. **Determine Vulnerability Information:** Find vulnerability information such as severity, affectedness information and any available security fixes by using the product/component product IDs.

 The rest of this document will cover each of these topics in more detail and include relevant examples from the following images: